Outreach programs encourage summer learning at Princeton

 Contact: Jason Klugman, (609) 258-3337, email@example.com

-This intensive, three-year college preparation program supports a select group of academically gifted high school students from economically disadvantaged families who attend Ewing, Princeton and Trenton public schools.
-The goal is to prepare students to be viable candidates for success at selective colleges and universities.
-Students take courses in art, writing, literature, math, physics, biology, social science and college-preparation skills, while also attending a leadership retreat at the Princeton Blairstown Center, going on college tours and taking cultural excursions.
+This intensive, three-year college preparation program supports a select group of academically gifted high school students from low-income families who attend Ewing, Princeton and Trenton public schools.
+The goal is to prepare students to be viable candidates for admission to and success at selective colleges and universities.
+Students take courses in art, writing, literature, math, physics, biology, social science and college-preparation skills, while also attending a leadership retreat at the Princeton-Blairstown Center, going on college tours and taking cultural excursions.

 Contact: Anne Catena, (609) 258-2537, firstname.lastname@example.org

-QUEST is a professional development institute for elementary and middle school teachers and undergraduates who are learning to be teachers.
-QUEST focuses on laboratory experiments and field experiences in science, mathematics and technology taught by Princeton faculty, staff experts and local scientists.
+QUEST is a science and math institute for 85 elementary and middle school teachers taught by Princeton faculty and staff, and experts from neighboring institutions.
+It is designed to enhance teachers' knowledge of science and math through hands-on laboratory experiments and field experiences, and to acquaint them with ideas and activities to use in their classrooms.
 Another program, CONNECT-ED, teams elementary, middle school and high school teachers with scientists from Princeton and Rider universities to examine how students' understanding of science and math content builds through the K-12 years.